Cease-fire between Israel and militants in Gaza appears to hold after days of fighting

 Throughout the fighting, Israel’s repeated airstrikes targeting Islamic Jihad and its command centers and rocket-launching sites showed no signs of stopping the rocket fire, prompting Islamic Jihad to declare victory and sending cheering Palestinians out into the streets late Saturday.

-Israel reported over 1,200 launches throughout the fighting, with some rockets reaching as far as the Tel Aviv and Jerusalem areas.
-Israel said about a quarter of the rockets were misfired and landed in Gaza, while most of the rest were either intercepted or landed in open areas.
-But an 80-year-old woman and a Palestinian laborer who was working inside Israel were killed by rocket fire.
+The Israeli military reported over 1,400 launches throughout the fighting, with some rockets reaching as far as the Tel Aviv and Jerusalem areas.
+Israeli jets struck more than 400 targets, according to a preliminary military tally, which also showed about a fifth of the rockets were misfired and landed in Gaza, while most of the rest were either intercepted or landed in open areas.

+An 80-year-old woman and a Palestinian laborer who was working inside Israel were killed by rocket fire.
 A Palestinian human rights group said three people, including two children, were killed in Gaza by errant rockets.

 It was the latest in a long series of battles between Israel and Palestinian militants in Gaza since the Islamic militant group Hamas seized control of the seaside territory in 2007.
 Israel and Hamas have fought four wars, and there have been numerous smaller flareups as well.